-Within the reporting period, there were 192 incidents connected to licensed premises within Moray recorded on the InnKeeper system.
-This is a reduction from 212 the previous reporting year.
+Within the reporting period, there were 92 incidents connected to licensed premises within Moray recorded on the InnKeeper system.
+This is an increase from 32 the previous reporting year and again reflects the increase of trade during the period of reporting.

 The information obtained may show a causal link between the operation of the premises and the incident.
 An incremental intervention process allows for issues to be addressed quickly and effectively at an early stage.
 This includes a low level 'interaction' which may involve a discussion between the Police and the premises management and/or licence holder.
-The level of engagement from within the Aberdeen licensed trade is very good and in many instances, this approach reduces recurrence or escalation.
+The level of engagement from within the Moray licensed trade is very good and in many instances, this approach reduces recurrence or escalation